How to remove apps that open scam pages like MS-Windows Support Alert?

 Damage | Loss of sensitive private information, monetary loss, identity theft, possible malware infections. |

-"Important Security Alert!", "TROJAN Error Code 0xdc2dgewc", "Windows Defender - Security Warning" are examples of other scam websites that are quite similar to this one.
-As mentioned in the introduction, most of these websites are disguised as official Microsoft pages, however, this company has nothing to do with any of these scams.
-It is worthwhile to mention that users download and/or install PUAs that promote untrustworthy pages (including technical support scams) unknowingly.
+"Important Security Alert!", "TROJAN Error Code 0xdc2dgewc", and "Windows Defender - Security Warning" are examples of other similar scam websites.
+As mentioned, most of these sites are disguised as official Microsoft web pages, however, this company has nothing to do with any of these scams.

 How did potentially unwanted applications install on my computer?